What Size Sewing Machine Needle for Cotton

 This size is commonly used for sewing seams, hems, and other general sewing tasks on a wide variety of fabrics.

-It’s also used for quilting and other types of needlework that required medium-weight fabrics.
+It’s also used for quilting and other types of needlework that require medium-weight fabrics.

 But it’s important to note that needle size should be matched to the type and weight of the fabric you are using, as well as the type of thread and the sewing technique you are using.